 The Verdict On CCL Industries's P/E Ratio

-CCL Industries trades on a P/E ratio of 22.5, which is above its market average of 14.
-With some debt but no EPS growth last year, the market has high expectations of future profits.
+CCL Industries trades on a P/E ratio of 20.9, which is above its market average of 15.8.
+With modest debt but no EPS growth in the last year, it's fair to say the P/E implies some optimism about future earnings, from the market.

 But note: CCL Industries may not be the best stock to buy.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).